alkhasov/learn/README.md

 #### 07 ¬ Classes and Symbols

-I met earlier with object-oriented programming and classes in university, but now I looked at the classes in fresh eye.
+Earlier in university I met with object-oriented programming and classes, but now I looked at them in fresh eye.
 Was understand how to make new examples of class iterable, I succeeded at the first try but with thoughts "it works, but how?" and only after exercises form book I wrote a new iterable class by memory.
 I read sections about symbols but quickly forget details of them, need repeat and more practice.

 ## Pug/Stylus